cratonica/2goarray/README.md

     go get github.com/cratonica/2goarray

 Then use by piping a file into the utility and capturing the output.
-You must provide a name for the generate array symbol.
+You must provide a name for the generated slice symbol and package name.
 For example:

     $GOPATH/bin/2gorray MyArray mypackage < myimage.png > myimage.go